ga4gh/gks-core/schema/gks-core/def/Agent.rst

-.. warning:: This data class is at a **draft** maturity level and may change
-    significantly in future releases.
-Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**

 An autonomous actor (person, organization, or software agent) that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent's activity.